goragottsen/ekorn/NOTES.md

 ## **Thought Process**

 My approach:
-1. Read the technical task to understand requirements and restrictions
-2. Read Svelte docs to understand concepts and rules
-3. Reviewed the provided codebase and example components including package.json to see installed versions and whether any additional packages were included.
-I noticed that Svelte v.
-5 is a bit different from prev versions, and a lot of older code examples online may be deprecated.
+1. Reviewed the provided codebase and example components including package.json to see installed versions and whether any additional packages were included.
+I noticed that Svelte v.5 syntax is different from prev versions, and some of older code examples on stackoverflow may be deprecated.
-4. Reviewed the Figma mockup, special attention to:
+2. Reviewed the Figma mockup, special attention to:
     - Font color and sizes
     - Cards layout
-5. My plan was as follows:
+3. My plan was as follows:
     - Start with students data transformation:
         - Ensure each object in the studentsData array includes all required fields to fill Students data array
         - Create utility functions to help transform the data
-        - Ensure all types are correct
+        - Ensure correct typing and conversion
         - Handle potential errors and add validation
     - UI Implementation:
         - Build a basic page layout and student card components